-There are four school districts located within the City of Fresno with over 100,000 enrolled students.
+There are 4 school districts located within the City of Fresno with over 100,000 enrolled students.
 There are over 17 high schools, including continuation schools.
-The City also has three main colleges that had approximately 30,000 students who attended the fall semester of 2013.
-The Fresno Police Department records indicate that officers responded to a total of 396,555 calls for service in 2013, of which 5943 of those calls were alcohol related.
-Records also indicate that 1404 of these alcohol related calls were within a 1/2 mile radius of a high school.
+The City also has 3 main colleges that had approximately 30,000 students who attended the fall semester of 2015.
+The Fresno Police Department records indicate that officers responded to a total of 427,451 calls for service in 2015, of which 5,152 were within a 1⁄2 mile radius of a high school.